secondary and primary school

 Rudolf Steiner College and School, Haarlem

-Atelier PRO has transformed a school building from the 1960s into a primary school and an out-of-school-care; together with the newly built secondary school next door, the buildings make up a new educational ensemble: Rudolf Steiner School and College.
+Atelier PRO has transformed a school building from the 1960s into a primary school and an out-of-school-care; together with the newly built secondary school next door, the buildings make up a new educational ensemble: Rudolf Steiner College and School.
 Both buildings are designed in line with the idiom of Steiner Waldorf education, with a maximum use of natural materials and sloping corners, and are interconnected to share spaces.
 At the same time, the design also fits in with atelier PRO's vision on school buildings as healthy and pleasant spaces for education and development.

 Two buildings, one educational philosophy